All comparisonsCalendar Tools

 Google Calendar

-Cron fails first because installing a separate calendar client is required before creating events.
+Cron fails first because it breaks when installing a separate calendar client is required before creating events.

 Verdict